 Lyft vehicle requirements

 Windows and mirrors can’t have cracks, and windows need to work right.
 Tailpipe and mufflers should be within the state standards and shouldn’t be modified.
-Lastly, Lyft cars can’t have body damage or dents.
+Lyft cars also can’t have body damage or dents.

-3. Get the required documents.
+3. Obtain the required documents.